B-R-D/kamihime_ext/README.md

 ### Player Information Monitor
 Players' rank, EXP, AP/BP, Equipment and Gem are well displayed.
 All data will be updated synchronously while playing.
 ### Raid Information
-When players switch game page, KA can inform players whether Raid battles are available, through changing extension icon and highlighting in extension page.
-Also, players can retrieve battle status immediately by clicking the highlighted area.
+When players switch game page, KA can inform players whether Raid battles are available, through changing extension icon and different colors in extension page.
+Also, players can retrieve battle status immediately by clicking the BP area.

 **WARNING: The implementation of manually refreshing Raid information is through retrieving data INITIATIVELY, which may cause the disability of your account or IP by the server.
 DO NOT USE IT IF YOU DO NOT TRUST IT!**